 Guidance For The Legal Issues Related To Airbnb And Short-Term Rentals

-Vacation rental hosting platforms (like Airbnb, VRBO, HomeAway and FlipKey) have become an increasingly common feature of the so-called “sharing economy.”
-They are also an increasingly politicized issue in San Francisco, as various interest groups contend that they divert rental housing stock from tenants to tourists, and disrupt the commercial hotel industry.
+Vacation rental hosting platforms (like Airbnb, VRBO, HomeAway, and FlipKey) have become an increasingly common feature of the so-called “sharing economy.”
+They are also an increasingly politicized issue in San Francisco, as various interest groups contend that short-term rentals divert housing stock from tenants to tourists, and disrupt the commercial hotel industry.

 2014 saw San Francisco’s first law legitimizing and regulating hosting platforms, with amendments to the Residential Unit Conversion Ordinance, requiring hosts to register the unit with the Planning Department, obtain insurance and a business license, and pay transient occupancy tax.
 It also limited, for the first time, the number of days per year a unit could be occupied for transient use.
 2015 has seen several competing proposals to amend the “Airbnb law,” as well as a failed ballot measure.